How to Create a Parameter Query

 - Create a query as you normally would, modifying the table joins if necessary, selecting the fields to include in your query, and adding any non-variable criteria to the appropriate fields in the Criteria: row.

-- Locate the field or fields that you would like to include variable criteria, and place your cursor in the Criteria: row.
+- Locate the field or fields where you would like the variable criteria to appear, and place your cursor in the Criteria: row.

 - Type the phrase you would like to appear in the prompt that will pop up every time you run your query.
 Make sure to enclose the phrase in brackets [ ].
 For example, in our parameter query that searches for orders placed on a certain date, we might type our criteria like this: [What date?].